Micălaca

 Micălaca (Mikelaka) is a neighbourhood in the east of Arad, Romania, approximately 5 km from the city center.
 The Mureș River flows through the neighbourhood.
-It is the most populated neighbourhood in Arad, with a population of 50.000 inhabitants.
+It is the most populated neighbourhood in Arad, with a population of 50.000.

 History

 The first historical information about Micălaca came from the Hungarian historian Márki Sándor.

 In 1906, Lóránd Eötvös conducted an experiment on gravimetry in the town.
-The measurements made collected data that supported the theory of the "Weak Equivalence Principle".
+The measurements collected data that provided evidence for the "Weak Equivalence Principle".

 In January 2015, the Micălaca Telekom Arena was demolished to make way for a new supermarket.

 Religion

-A new Orthodox church dedicated to Michaelmas was built between 1930 and 1934, and was designed by Silvestru Rafiroiu, who also designed other attractions in Arad.
+A new Orthodox church, dedicated to Michaelmas was built between 1930 and 1934.
+It was designed by Silvestru Rafiroiu, who also contributed to other landmarks in Arad.

 The church's roof is covered in tin.
 It has a length of 17.5 m and a width of 8 m, and can contain up to 350 people.